cferdinandi/adventure/content/adventures/the-pixie-dust-tree.md

+## Events

+- **Rock Slide.** A successful DR Hard Perception Check lets players sense a rock slide before it hits them.
+On failure, a wall of boulders comes sliding down from the mountains.
+- **Nets & Pits.** A successful DR Hard Perception Check reveals rope nets or pit traps hidden under fallen leaves.
+On failure, the traps go off, and fairies fly out to greet the captured party.
+- **Bandit Bribe.** A group of bandits confront the party, and offer them money in exchange for pixie dust.
+- **Bandit Ambush.** The same group of bandits ambushes the party.
+A successful DR Hard Perception Check reveals their approach in advance.
+If they purchased pixie dust, the steal their money back.
+If they didn't, they steal the pixie dust.

 ## Monsters

 - {{<monster name="Fairy/Pixie">}}
 - {{<monster name="The Elder Fairy">}}
 - {{<monster name="Piranha">}}
 - {{<monster name="Bandit">}}

-## Events

-- Caught in a rock slide
-- Captured by traps used by fairies
-- Offered money in exchange for pixie dust by bandits
-- Ambushed by bandits